Monday, September 29, 2025

 But last year, the Republican-led NC General Assembly appointed Boliek, who won the November election over incumbent Democrat Jessica Holmes, to takeover state election administration and control from the governor.

-So Woodhouse, who also used to lead a conservative group called American Majority, whose stated purpose was “to help Republicans and hurt Democrats in elections” would not be operating against his prior beliefs, which included new legislative limits on ballot access would “restore confidence” in the electoral system.
+So Woodhouse, who also used to lead a conservative group called American Majority, whose stated purpose was “to help Republicans and hurt Democrats in elections” would not be operating against his prior beliefs, which included new legislative limits on ballot access that would “restore confidence” in the electoral system.

 “If you go out and say — ‘I vote by mail, I always vote early’ — then you can help more conservatives be comfortable with it.
 Remind your voters that the organized left is chasing their votes early.
-Big early voting helps conservatives when our candidates are starting weeks late bringing their voters to the ballot box,” Woodhouse told a gathering of conservative voters.
+Big early voting helps conservatives when our candidates are starting weeks late bringing their voters to the ballot box,” Woodhouse told a gathering of Republican voters.

 Figures from the 2024 North Carolina General Election show that many Republicans were listening to Woodhouse, and won several offices 2024 because they changed up, and began voting early.